UtilityGenAI

 💡 Analysis

-Here's what I found: Simplicity: GitHub Copilot doesn't overcomplicate general use.
+Here's what I found: Simplicity: GitHub Copilot doesn't overcomplicate The most popular AI pair programmer, built right into VS Code and other IDEs..

 ⚖️ Verdict